Revised 11/24/25 Added two image to Swedes

 Topic 3: Norway

-We complete our survey of old Nordic (nude) swimming practices with these images.
+We continue our survey of old Nordic (nude) swimming practices with these images.

 One of the boys appears to be performing a miracle by walking on the water.
 He seems to appreciate the uniqueness of his situation as he displays a full frontal.
 This undated (some indications suggest it could be as late as 1930) photo is from the National Museum of Norway in Oslo.
 This outdoor venue is called Hovedøen bad.